 All grains are acid forming.
 Spelt, wheat, rye, amaranthe, quinoa, corn oats, rice,barley, kamut….
 But I eat them every day.
 The trick is balance.
 When I wake up in the morning and feel for a lovely slice of toasted homemade sourdough multigrain bread with chopped nuts and seeds (which is unusual as a glass of lemon water and a lovely mango keeps me till lunch) I don’t hesitate.
 As long as I match that slice of bread with twice as much fruit I am doing fine.
 I love bread and I adore nuts.
 I thin it would be a shame not to take full advantage of earth’s bounty.

 I apply the same rule to lunch and dinner.
 And snacks.
 A great way to achieve that balance easily is to either eat carb with veges or protein with veges.
 Then you can see the balance.
 A plate is only so big.
 And if it has to be heaped with rice and chicken where do you have enough space for the veges?
 And eating like this allows you to eat more often.
 Yum yum and not get fat.
 Once your tummy tells you its emptied you can go for the other thing you wanted to eat earlier with some fruit.
 And there’s no guilt.
 I eat crisps but I have a carrot to go with it.
 It’s not the potatoes I’m afraid of, they’re alkaline.
 It’s the sunflower oil which isn’t, it’s acid forming.

 One warning, you will find yourself going to the toilet at every meal.
 Which is good and regular.
 It is sometimes embarrassing when I sit down to eat with my boys.
 One quarter way through one gets up and goes to the loo.
 The then other.
 They then wash their hands and return to the table.
 Invariably.

-There you’ll find a full list of foods rated according to their acidity or alkalinity.
+Click the following link for a detailed list of foods rated according to their acidity or alkalinity.